Snow leopard: Taxonomy

-This view has been both contested and supported by different researchers.

-Two possible European paleosubspecies have been named in the 2020s, Panthera uncia pyrenaica from France and Panthera uncia lusitana from Portugal, but the subspecific validity of the former is uncertain.
+This classification has been both contested and supported by different researchers.
+In the 2020s, two possible European extinct paleosubspecies-Panthera uncia pyrenaica from France and Panthera uncia lusitana from Portugal, were named but the sub-specific validity of the former is uncertain.

 Evolution

 Two cladograms proposed for Panthera.
 The upper cladogram is based on two studies published in 2006 and 2009, the lower one is based on studies published in 2010 and 2011.